 A few days ago, I received an email from a wholesaler that usually mass emails marginal deals.
 This time the numbers were horrible.
 Here is an example of what the real estate numbers looked like: Read More >>

 No Charge to Attend for Members or Guests

 Who Attend Online via GoToWebinar.com!

 TO ATTEND ONLINE: 7:00PM Start Time.
-To attend the Beginning Investors Group Online via your PC, smart phone or tablet, Register Here for the Meeting on GoToWebinar.com and you will be emailed login instructions for the event.
+To attend the Beginning Investors Group Online via your PC, smart phone or tablet, Register Here for the Broadcast on GoToWebinar.com and you will be emailed login instructions for the event.